 Individuals and groups can express concern about an issue and ask Council to take action by organising a petition or joint letter.
 Both petitions and joint letters should be submitted to Council in the same way.

 A petition normally has a request (formally called a ‘prayer’) at the top of each page of signatures.
-The prayer should read "We the undersigned residents and ratepayers of Whittlesea City formally request Council to…", and should be followed by the signatories’ full names, addresses and signatures.
+The prayer should read "We the undersigned residents and ratepayers of Whittlesea City formally request Council to…", and should be followed by the signatories’ full names, addresses and signatures (please see below for rules about signatures).

-A joint letter is a letter signed by persons residing at more than one address, that attempts to influence the Council’s decision making or actions.
-The joint letter must contain the signatories’ full names, addresses and signatures.
+A joint letter is a letter signed by not less than three persons of separate addresses, that attempts to influence the Council’s decision making or actions.
+The joint letter must contain the signatories’ full names, addresses and signatures (please see below for rules about signatures).

 Your petition or joint letter to Council must: